kay1z7/finals/README.md

 # finals
 This batch processing GUI can:
--resize photo
+1) resize photo
--make photo black/white
+2)make photo black/white
--add a watermark
+3)add a watermark

 Also has our uni's loogo